-Our goals for post-covid recovery as a school are rooted in re-establishing a sense of community and positive learning routines to develop the learner.
+Our recovery challenges as a school are rooted in re-establishing a sense of community and positive learning routines to develop the learner.
 To address our main aim of closing the attainment gap, post-covid we are committed to focusing on broader factors that contribute to social mobility and helping to develop lifelong learners.
-This pupil premium strategy comprises three waves.
+This Pupil premium strategy comprises three waves.

 Wave one: whole school policies and practices which are designed to put the needs of the disadvantaged first.
-A sharp focus on the quality of education, inclusion and destinations drive our approach.
-We have a strategic focus on the state of the learner, ensuring high levels of behaviour, attitude, effort and engagement from all learners.
-We intend that every child is fully engaged in learning in order to gain and retain a deep body of knowledge.
+A sharp focus on the quality of education, inclusion and destinations drives our approach.
+We have a strategic focus on developing the state of the learner, ensuring high standards of behaviour, attitude, effort, and engagement from all learners.
+We intend that every child is fully engaged in learning to gain and retain a deep body of knowledge.
 This ensures they are ready for a successful transition to the next stage of learning and onwards to employment.

 High quality curriculum, teaching and learning are central to wave one of our strategy.
-This, coupled with our focus on feedback for all learners in 2022-23, ensures high-quality of teaching and learning.
-This is proven to have the greatest impact on closing the disadvantaged attainment gap and will benefit the non-disadvantaged students at the same time.
-Our strategy builds on the strong focus on provision of high-quality education in previous academic years.
-From September 2020, our strategy has been to ensure continuity of provision throughout partial school closures or individual isolation periods due to covid 19 by teaching 100% live lessons on Microsoft teams.
-We continue to provide the technology essential to support high quality learning and teaching, including hardware and internet connection to facilitate home learning or homework.
+This, coupled with our focus on adaptive teaching in 2023-24 ensures high-quality of teaching and learning.
+This is proven to have the greatest impact on closing the disadvantaged attainment gap and at the same time will benefit the non-disadvantaged students.
+Our strategy builds on a strong focus on provision of high-quality education from previous academic years.
+We also continue to provide staffed times to complete independent study and homework and the equipment or the technology essential to support high quality learning and teaching, including hardware and internet connection to facilitate revision and homework.

-Wave two: Our enhanced inclusion team identifies and addresses any barriers to learning, using robust diagnostic assessment, rather than making assumptions about the impact of disadvantage.
-This responsive approach is particularly important in the current context, namely, to respond to the challenges of covid recovery.
-Appropriate interventions are put in place to meet challenges, e.g. attendance policy which focusses on monitoring and support to raise the attendance of PP students first.
+Wave two: Our enhanced inclusion team identifies and addresses any barriers to learning, using robust diagnostic assessment, not assumptions about the impact of disadvantage.
+This responsive approach is particularly important in the current context, namely, to respond to the challenges of covid recovery and national trends of lower attendance.
+Appropriate interventions are put in place to meet challenges, e.g. attendance policy which focusses on monitoring and support to raise the attendance of students eligible for the PP first.

 Wave three: targeted interventions where wave one and two strategies have not shown sufficient impact.
-For example, strategies to enhance parental engagement; strategies to increase participation of students eligible for the PP in extra and super curricular activities such as the school Iftar to celebrate the end of Ramadan; strategies to enhance self-regulation and metacognition.
+For example, strategies to enhance self-regulation and metacognition delivered by the academic mentor; strategies to enhance parental engagement led by the wider inclusion team; strategies to increase participation of students eligible for the PP in wider school life including extra and super curricular activities and the school council.

-The key principles of our strategy plan are framed by our school values.
+The key principles of our strategy are framed by our school values.
 We value everyone, care for each other and achieve excellence.
-To ensure the effective implementation of our strategy, we have a clear and detailed action plan for internal use which is regularly reviewed and updated.
+To ensure the effective implementation of our strategy, we take the approach that all colleagues are responsible for the progress of students eligible for the pupil premium.
+We review our strategy termly at a school level and also across the trust.